-If it’s called “discard”, why do you save it?
+If it’s called “discard”, why do you use it?
+Why save it?
 Great question!

 Here are a few reasons why I save mine and why I think it’s a great idea for you to start saving sourdough discard as well.
 Read the list or watch the video below to learn more!

-If you are wondering how to save it, see this post: Sourdough Discard Part 2: How do you save it?
+If you are wondering how to save it, see this post: How do you store it?

 You don’t have to save your discard, but even keeping a small jar that you rotate out every month may give you peace of mind so that you can have emergency backup!